Ibi-M/game_centre_final/README.md

 ### Run the 'game_choice.py' file if you want to try the Game Centre!

-## This game centre involves 10 text-based games with more coming soon:
+## This game centre involves 10 text-based games (which I will soon make into an APP hopefully) with more coming soon:

 - [ ] Hangman
 - [ ] Rock, Paper, Scissors